douglowe/satellite_data_processing/README.md

-# satellite_data_processing
-jupyter notebooks and python code for processing satellite data
+# NH3 satellite / model comparison scripts.

+Scripts for extracting NH3 column information from WRF-Chem data files, and comparing it with IASI satellite data.

+The data extraction scripts are written in NCL (https://www.ncl.ucar.edu/ - it can be installed using conda).

+The data plotting scripts are written in python.

 The python environment has been setup using conda.
-The environment can be replicated using the command: conda create --name myenv --file spec-file.txt
+The environment can be replicated using the command (using the spec-file.txt file in the python directory): conda create --name myenv --file spec-file.txt

+IASI data can be downloaded from: https://iasi.aeris-data.fr/NH3/